OhJunYoung21/Sleep-fMRI/README.md

 # functionalMRI

-In this repository, I'll mainly deal with python3 codes procesing fMRI nifti data.
+In this repository, I'll mainly deal with python3 codes processing fMRI nifti data.

+## Data Preprocessing(데이터 분석)

+In this Directory, we'll mainly deal with fMRIprep's pipeline.

-## Basic Concepts
+## Noise regression

-* Resting-state fMRI
-* functional connectivity
-* functional network
-* connectome

-### RestingState fMRI

-많은 논문에서 휴지상태의 뇌를 연구한 결과, 특정한 task를 수행하지 않아도 상당한 에너지를 사용하는 것이 밝혀졌다.

-### Functional Connectivity
+In this Directory, I'll add some .ipnyb files performing noise regression. fMRIprep produce confounds_timeseries.tsv as its output.
+It is upto us how to deal with it.
+Of course, It'll be greate if we could consider all of the confounds at once.
+However, if we do so, it'ss take tremendous amount of time to calculate.
+So, nilearn provides comfortable API choosing confounds for us. we only need to adjust few parameters!!😁